lctrcl/crwg/README.md

 # Russian 'reverse translit' principle

-Many russian-speaking people use dictionary passwords, but based on 'reverse translit' (I don't know what really term is, just using this to refer to such principle).
-Basically when you have dual-layout keyboards such as following, you write russian words in english layout.
+Many Russian-speaking people use dictionary passwords, but based on 'reverse translit' (I don't know what really term is, just using this to refer to such principle).
+Basically when you have dual-layout keyboards such as following, you write Russian words in English layout.
 ![this](http://www.thebrainfever.com/images/kb/KB_0024_Russian.png)

 So if English-speaking people look on these passwords, they look like gibberish: